nostr-protocol/nostr/README.md

   - [nostr-tools](https://github.com/fiatjaf/nostr-tools), a JavaScript client that abstracts the relay management code for use by clients.
   - [go-nostr](https://github.com/fiatjaf/go-nostr), a Go library that implements relay management, plus event encoding and signing utils.
+  - [nostr-rs](https://github.com/futurepaul/nostr-rs), a non-functional Rust implementation of the nostr protocol.

 ### Tools